BookWei/SM-1_-barry33032/problem 1.md

 standard deviation = 2.58711  thr_standard_deviation = 2.58199  error = 0.0051253

 -------------------------------------------------------------------------------------
+Q4
-approach is good.
-Error of standard deviation~1% when number of trial = 10000
+Error of standard deviation~1% when number of trial = 10000~100000